New York county football team: History

+As of 2021, Johnny McGeeney was the team manager.

 Competitive record

 League

 New York has three league titles.

 1950: New York defeated Cavan in the final.

 1964: Dublin made the trip to The Bronx for the final, also billed as the "World Championship".
 A Brendan O'Donnell goal after half-time allowed NY to build up a seven-point lead, which a Dublin rally reduced to one point.
 Late in the game, players brawled on the field and were joined by a spectator, who received a black eye.
 New York captain Tom Hennessy scored a late point to seal victory.

 1967: Three-in-a-row All-Ireland SFC winner Galway was defeated in the final.

 New York participated in the FBD League until 2011.

 Championship

+New York took part in the 1976 Munster Minor Championship losing to Kerry.